ASTR 1210 (O'Connell) Supplement

 Technological Excesses and Boomerangs

 Technology is never an unalloyed good.
 Given its rapid emergence, it is not surprising that modern technology has produced numerous unforeseen side effects and difficulties.
 All technology carries risk.
-Powerful technologies are obviously capable of both great benefits and great harm.
+Unsurprisingly, powerful technologies are capable of both great benefits and great harm.
 The obvious historical example of a two-edged technology is fire.
 Novel technologies will frequently rechannel human behavior, with consequences that are hard to predict and can be deleterious.
 Technologies convey important advantages to groups or societies that possess them, and they can be used to oppress or exploit other groups.

 As appreciative as we ought to be of the technologies that are the foundation of our material lives today, and as impressive as are new medical therapies or innovations in entertainment, there is a strong thread of discontent with technology that runs through our society.
 Some of this stems simply from frustration when technologies -- usually complex ones -- fail to work well or don't live up to inflated expectations.